 There are four 8-week terms during the regular academic school year and one in Summer.
 Check out the complete term schedules.
-The terms begin in August, October, January, March, and June, making a total of 5 enrollment periods for the year.
+The terms begin in August, October, January, March, and May, making a total of five enrollment periods for the year.

 Progression Through Program

 Level Promotion Guidelines: (Effective October 2021)

 The following conditions must be met to pass a level:

 |Completion of 80% of learning objectives|

 |EAP 1||80% grade or above in all classes|